 - Implemented review of in-licensed products to green the chemistry prior to in-house production

 - Reduced polyvinyl chloride from packaging components

 - Piloted several green cold chain packaging options (reusable, greener packaging).

 - Developed sustainability guideline for packaging design/development process

 - Developed an engineering Design Standard for Sustainability

-- Devens, Massachusetts, facility laboratory and administrative building received gold-level certification by the Leadership in Energy and Environmental Design (LEED) system and the manufacturing suite received silver-level certification, becoming the first biologics facility to be LEED-certified.
+- Devens, MA, facility laboratory and administrative building received gold-level certification by the Leadership in Energy and Environmental Design (LEED) system and the manufacturing suite received silver-level certification, becoming the first biologics facility to be LEED-certified.

 - Installed a geothermal heating and cooling system for the new office building in Munich, Germany

-- Swords and Cruiserath facilities in Ireland received a Responsible Care award for their Integrated Energy Reduction Program from PharmaChemical Ireland Responsible Care
+- The Swords and Cruiserath facilities in Ireland received a Responsible Care award for their Integrated Energy Reduction Program from PharmaChemical Ireland Responsible Care